hillaryychan/COMP6443/notes/05_Client-Side.md

 ### Reflected XSS

 **Reflected XSS** occurs when an application receives data in a HTTP request and includes that data within the immediate response in an unsafe way.
+The input is ***reflected*** back in the response and gets executed.

 The workflow of a reflected XSS: